Flow around a Sphere#

 FEM Interpolation#

 The default FEM parameters for this example use first order polynomials.
-They can be changed to Q2-Q1 elements.
+They can be easily changed to Q2-Q1 elements.

 We specify the interpolation order for both pressure and velocity using the FEM subsection: